Syndical Crossing is meant to be a cute, fun critique of the extractive capitalist tendencies of the better-known game to which it pays homage.

 - All knowledge is commodified, taking the form of DIY recipes or Nook-phone apps.
 Once a player learns a new recipe, the card from which they learned it vanishes, making all knowledge functionally “single-use.”
 The player is unable to teach what they’ve learned to any other residents.
 Likewise new phone applications cannot be shared.

 - The natural world of the game exists solely to be commodified.
 Everything from the smallest clump of weeds to the largest tree serves only an extractive, productive purpose—and everything has a cost and a price in the market.

 - In fact, almost every commodity in the game has no use value whatsoever, only exchange value.
 Extract the necessary resources to construct a bicycle and you cannot ride it.
 Chop down every tree, break every rock, pluck every piece of fruit on a different island and it doesn’t matter—nature’s entire purpose is to provide resources for production.

-- Most tools in the game break after anywhere from 10-30 uses, and cannot be repaired, requiring the player to craft or purchase a brand new tool.
+- Most tools in the game break after anywhere from 10-30 uses, and cannot be repaired, requiring the player to craft or purchase a brand new tool every time.
 Even tools which do not see stressful use—such as watering cans—break in this way, necessitating the purchase of a new can, or the extraction of further resources to produce a new commodity.
-This sort of planned obsolescence will be familiar to any modern consumer.
+This sort of planned obsolescence will be familiar to the modern consumer.

 - The primary player fills the role of supreme dictator on the island.
 The player can enact arbitrary legal ordinances to suit their mood, force residents to participate in compulsory stretching exercises, move residents’ homes at will, and instruct Isabelle to issue warnings if a resident does not dress or act exactly how the player likes.